- Import the

 - New method

-waitSignals: will block untill all signals given are triggered (thanks @The-Compiler for idea and complete PR).
+waitSignals: will block until all signals given are triggered (thanks @The-Compiler for idea and complete PR).

 - New parameter